Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Evolutionary stage of the NGC 2997 group

 \subsection{Morphologies}

 Another notable characteristic of the DGCs of NGC~2997 group is their morphology.
-While we identify only one UDG and one nucleated dwarf galaxies (see \S\ref{subsec:NUG}) in the NGC~2997 group, {\tjf ten and four of the DGCs in NGC~3585 are nucleated and UDGs}, respectively \citep{2019Park}.
-In addition, as shown in \S\ref{subsec:sea} and Figure~\ref{fig:CMRBV}, NGC~2997 {\tjf appears to have} a higher ratio of morphologically irregular dwarf galaxies (dIs) --- {\tjf the fraction of dIs is 31\% $\pm$ 9\% in NGC~2997, while it is 18\% $\pm$ 8\% and 11\% $\pm$ 7\% in NGC~2784 and NGC~3585 when adopting the same selection criteria (See \S~\ref{subsec:NUG})}, respectively. {\tjf These potential differences in the morphology of the DGCs between the NGC~2997 system and the other two appear to be consistent with our interpretation that the system is populationally and dynamically young.} First, the relative paucity of the nucleated dwarf galaxies can be understood in populationally young satellite galaxies where there has not been enough time for globular clusters to infall to form nucleus \citep{2000OhLin,2021Fahrion,2021Poulain}.
-Secondly, it might be difficult to develop UDGs in a dynamically young group via tidal stripping of gas in dwarf galaxies and/or their size expansion through tidal heating \citep{2020Tremmel,2021Jones}.
-Thirdly, the higher fraction of dIrrs among the DGCs in NGC~2997 is compatible with a young system where there has not been enough time for dIs to evolved into more early-type morphologies \citep{2003Pasetto,2010Dunn,2015Chattopadhyay,2021Scott}.
+While we identify only one UDG and one nucleated dwarf galaxies (see \S\ref{subsec:NUG}) in the NGC~2997 group, ten and four of the DGCs in NGC~3585 are nucleated and UDGs, respectively \citep{2019Park}.
+In addition, as shown in \S\ref{subsec:sea} and Figure~\ref{fig:CMRBV}, NGC~2997 appears to have a higher ratio of morphologically irregular dwarf galaxies (dIs) --- the fraction of dIs is 31\% $\pm$ 9\% in NGC~2997, while it is 18\% $\pm$ 8\% and 11\% $\pm$ 7\% in NGC~2784 and NGC~3585 when adopting the same selection criteria (See \S~\ref{subsec:NUG}), respectively.
+These potential differences in the morphology of the DGCs between the NGC~2997 system and the other two appear to be consistent with our interpretation that this system is in a low-density environment, and it is populationally young with recent accretion of new dwarf galaxies.
+First, the relative paucity of the nucleated dwarf galaxies can be understood in populationally young satellite galaxies where there has not been enough time for globular clusters to infall to form nucleus \citep{2000OhLin,2021Fahrion,2021Poulain}.
+Secondly, it might be difficult to develop UDGs in a low density environment (LGG~180) via tidal stripping of gas and/or their size expansion through tidal heating \citep{2020Tremmel,2021Jones}.
+Thirdly, the higher fraction of dIrrs among the DGCs in NGC~2997 is compatible with a them being newly accreted dwarf galaxies where there has not been enough time for them to evolve into more early-type morphologies \citep{2003Pasetto,2010Dunn,2015Chattopadhyay,2021Scott}.